Henrich Ravas: Widzew Łódź

+New England Revolution

+On 6 January 2024, the New England Revolution of Major League Soccer announced the signing of Ravas on a three-year contract. with a club option for another year.
+The transfer fee was not disclosed.
+Ravas made his debut for the Revolution on 21 February 2024, recording two saves and a clean sheet against CA Independiente de La Chorrera in the 2024 CONCACAF Champions Cup.
+He made his MLS league debut three days later against DC United, recording two saves in a 3–1 defeat.

+Cracovia

+After spending seven months overseas, Ravas returned to Poland to sign a four-year deal with Ekstraklasa club Cracovia on 14 July 2024.

 International career

 Ravas was first recognised in a Slovak senior national team nomination by Francesco Calzona on 8 November 2022, ahead of two friendly fixtures against Montenegro and Chile.
 During the nomination, numerous national team newcomers first penetrated the short-listed squad as clubs were not required to release their players and multiple opted to, leaving free spots in the nomination.
-On both occasions, at Podgorica City Stadium on 17 November versus Montenegro, as well as home retirement match for Marek Hamšík on 20 November versus Chile, Ravas was benched and did not enter play.
-Few weeks later, Ravas was also called up for prospective national team players' training camp hosted at NTC Senec in early December along with three younger goalkeepers from Slovak Fortuna Liga.
-Ravas was called up for his first qualifying campaign ahead of UEFA Euro 2024 in Calzona's nomination of March 2023 ahead of matches versus Luxembourg and Bosnia and Herzegovina.
+On both occasions, at Podgorica City Stadium on 17 November versus Montenegro, as well as home retirement match for Marek Hamšík on 20 November versus Chile, Ravas was an unused substitute.
+Few weeks later, Ravas was also called up for prospective national team players' training camp hosted at NTC Senec in early December along with three younger goalkeepers from the Slovak Fortuna Liga.
+Ravas was called up for his first qualifying campaign ahead of UEFA Euro 2024 in Calzona's nomination of March 2023 ahead of matches against Luxembourg and Bosnia and Herzegovina.
+He was named in the final 26-man squad for UEFA Euro 2024.